mvish/url-shortener/README.md

 ### GET

-Gets and redirects to original URL given a short URL.
+Given a short URL gets and redirects to its original URL.

 + Parameters